Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 How to Restrict Apple TV and iPhone YouTube Ads?

-YouTube: Regarding YouTube, YouTube has been showing 7-second and 15-second ads, twice, back-to-back, nearly every few minutes.
-Why are the ads incessant and so long?
-I do not mind the occasional ad, similar to live TV, but these frequent ads would warrant FTC complaints it they were on live TV.
+YouTube: Regarding YouTube, the platform now shows two back-to-back ads—7-second and 15-second—nearly every few minutes.
+Why are the ads so incessant and so long?
+I don’t mind the occasional ad, similar to live TV, but these frequent interruptions would warrant FTC complaints if they were on broadcast television.

-YouTube is tricky because ads are also videos that come from the same domain, so domain-name blockers like pfBlockerNG cannot act on them.
-The best pfBlockerNG and Pi-hole can do is block googleadservices.com only after you watch an ad video and click on the ad.
+YouTube is tricky because ads are also videos that arrive from the same domain, so domain-name blockers like pfBlockerNG can’t filter them.
+The best pfBlockerNG or Pi-hole can do is block googleadservices.com—and only after you watch an ad video and click the ad.

-Many people opt to use a web browser like Firefox or Chrome with uBlock Origin that acts on JavaScript as a workaround.
-It might be enough to watch YouTube on a web browser and stream that to a smart TV.
-However, we cannot restrict ads on the iPhone (without jailbreaking and compromising it).
+Many people use a web browser such as Firefox or Chrome with uBlock Origin, which acts on JavaScript.
+It may be enough to watch YouTube in a browser and cast it to a so-called Smart TV.
+However, we can’t restrict ads in the iPhone YouTube app (without jailbreaking and compromising the device).

 What are our options?
 How can we safely restrict YouTube ads on all network devices?